The Burial Ground is a quiet peaceful place, tucked away behind The Walled Garden.

 Should be of plain cut letters which may then be enamelled in black or filled with lead and flush with the surface or raised slightly beyond

-- Natural plants and flowers only
+- Natural plants and flowers only for these pots (No synthetic/plastic/silk flowers)

 All details of memorials, inscriptions, carvings, flower vases, etc. MUST BE APPROVED by the PARISH COUNCIL before orders are placed with memorial firms.
 Please submit full details to the Clerk to the Parish Council, in ample time.
 Contact details are at the foot of this document.